swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 // ❗️ Program aborts or hangs.
 ```

-In contrast, using `Void` as the empty capture type allows captures to be
+In contrast, using `Void` as the empty capture type would allow `captures` to be
 accessed safely at anytime.
 When a regex has no captures, the match result's
 capture is simply `()`.